 The automotive sensors market has been segmented based on sensor type, vehicle type, distribution channel, and geography.
 By sensor type, the market has been segmented as a wheel speed sensor, temperature sensor, pressure sensor, position sensor, and others.
 By, vehicle type the market has been segmented as passenger vehicle and commercial vehicles.
 By Distribution Channel, the market has been segmented as OEMs and aftermarkets.

 Wheel Speed Sensor accounts for the majority share by sensor type.

-By sensor type, wheel speed sensors is expected to hold a significant share in the market which is attributable to the fact that these sensors are extremely necessary for the functioning of safety features like ABS and EBD, which requires the measurement of the speed of the wheels to take action.
+By sensor type, wheel speed sensors are expected to hold a significant share in the market which is attributable to the fact that these sensors are extremely necessary for the functioning of safety features like ABS and EBD, which requires the measurement of the speed of the wheels to take action.
 In conjunction, the government is also taking steps to make ABS mandatory in all vehicles, which would contribute to the increase of the market share of wheel speed sensors.
-Temperature sensors are also expected to increase their share over the forecast period owing to the fact that they can sense any spike in the temperature occurring in the vehicle and take action to stop damage from occurring to vehicle components.
+Temperature sensors are also expected to increase their share over the forecast period owing to the fact that they can sense any spike in the temperature occurring in the vehicle and take action to stop the damage from occurring to vehicle components.

 OEMs dominate the distribution channel segment.

-OEM’s are estimated to hold a significant market share as most of the sensors that are present in the vehicles these days are offered in the vehicles manufactured itself, so if people want they can get additional sensors fitted into their cars through aftermarket fitting.
+OEM’s are estimated to hold a significant market share as most of the sensors that are present in the vehicles these days are offered in the vehicles manufactured themselves, so if people want they can get additional sensors fitted into their cars through aftermarket fitting.

 Based on geography, the Asia Pacific is expected to hold a healthy market share owing to the increasing automobile production in counties such as China and India.
 Moreover, India and China are two of the major hubs for automotive component manufacturing.